 4. Joint pain

 There does appear to be a connection between menopause and joint pain.
 Estrogen helps reduce inflammation, so as the hormone declines, you may notice more pain in your knees, shoulders, elbows, neck, or hands.
 Rheumatoid arthritis (which impacts three times more women than it does men) often gets worse around the time of menopause, too.
+Taking a hyaluronic acid supplement may help with joint pain.
+Hyaluronic acid acts as a cushion and lubricant in the joints and other tissues by helping to thicken synovial fluid, and may help support connective tissue structures.

 It’s important to see your doctor if you’re experiencing joint pain, because menopausal women — with or without rheumatoid arthritis — are more likely to develop osteoporosis.
 Your doctor can check your bone density to make sure you’re getting enough calcium and vitamin D, and he or she may prescribe you something to help boost bone density.